rzadevv/Palintrace/README.md

 **Missing provenance.** An empty `source_refs` does not carry enough meaning by itself:

-- `verified`: at least one source reference was supplied;
+- `declared`: the source, backend, or explicit adapter mapping supplied at least one reference;
 - `known_absent`: the source explicitly supplied an empty provenance collection;
 - `unavailable`: the adapter/backend did not expose transcript provenance.

-Graphiti episode UUIDs are retained as source transcript identifiers, but their turn and character offsets remain `null`.
-This records the real episodic link without pretending finer attribution exists.
+`declared` does not mean that MemLint checked a reference against a transcript.
+That verification belongs to a later phase.
+Graphiti episode IDs remain in `raw` and are not treated as transcript IDs unless the caller provides an explicit episode-to-transcript mapping.

 **Meaning of `active`.** This field is deliberately nullable and its mapping is documented per adapter below.
 It means "current/retrievable according to this source path," not a universal truth predicate.

 **Stable IDs.** A source ID is used unchanged.
-If absent, MemLint hashes canonical JSON containing the adapter name, exact content, creation timestamp, scope, and source references, producing `<adapter>:<24 hex characters>`.
+If absent, MemLint hashes canonical JSON containing the adapter name, exact content, canonical UTC creation timestamp, scope, and canonical source-reference set, producing `<adapter>:<24 hex characters>`.
+Source-reference ordering does not change the ID.
 Identical anonymous records intentionally collide; the store rejects the duplicate and asks the producer to supply real identities instead of inventing unstable random IDs.

 **Embeddings.** Existing vectors are copied when exposed.
 Missing vectors stay `null`; no paid or local embedding service is called.